Data in Wonderland

 Audience and assumed background

-My primary audience are my students at Columbia University.
+My primary travelers are my students at Columbia University.
 The readers who will get most from this text, for whom I have in mind as my more general audience, are curious active learners:

 An active learner asks questions, considers alternatives, questions assumptions, and even questions the trustworthiness of the author or speaker.
 An active learner tries to generalize specific examples, and devise specific examples for generalities.